DasEric/movie-tv-downloader/README.md

 docker compose up -d --build
 ```

-Your queue, settings and Megakino domain cache survive updates because
+Your queue, settings, Megakino domain cache, and Discord bot config
-they live in the `/config` volume.
+all survive updates because they live in the `/config` volume.

 ---